Why It Works

 Set mixing bowl over pot of boiling pasta water (make sure bottom of bowl does not touch the water) and cook, stirring quickly with tongs, until sauce thickens to a creamy, silky consistency and leaves trails as you stir.
 Remove from heat, season with salt if needed, and divide into bowls.
 Serve right away, topping with more grated cheese and freshly ground pepper as desired.

-Large heatproof metal mixing bowl (large enough to nest on top of the pasta pot without the bottom touching the boiling water)
+Large, metal heatproof mixing bowl (large enough to nest on top of the pasta pot without the bottom touching the boiling water)

+Remember not to oversalt your pasta water; you'll add some of it to your sauce, which will already have salty ingredients.
 Feel free to substitute another dried pasta, such as penne, if desired.
 Guanciale, cured pork jowl, is generally considered the most authentic choice here; it's fattier than pancetta or bacon and often more heavily spiced, creating a pasta with pronounced spice notes and an extra-unctuous texture.
 Pancetta delivers the cleanest porky flavor, while American bacon, though less traditional, adds a hit of pleasant smoke.
 Use whichever you prefer.